abhiramasonny/jaithon/ROADMAP.md

 is 1 MB/s from 171 KB/s.
 Anyone claiming more than that before step 2 lands is
 repeating the mistake the four proposals made.

+### Landed so far (2026-09-01)

+* `ordinal()` on every enum value -- the 5-line builtin step 2 needed, plus the checker rule, the surface gate's thirteenth receiver kind, and a spec paragraph.
+A method the enum declares with that name still wins.
+* The four parser operator tables as ordinal-indexed lists: 37.3M -> 11.7M
+  instructions with a shared lookup helper, then inlined.
+Whole run 568.7M -> 525.8M before inlining.
+The 91 `if kind == TokenKind.X` chains in `parse/` are the same fix and are next.

 ### What this says about the earlier plan

 Item 8, the total meet over `SlotKind`, was the end of the refusal chain for